 2.06 Proof of age and grade for all players will be kept with the head coach for all games.
 A DASL report from the players’ school is the preferred form of proof for players’ enrollment, age, and grade verification.
 Other acceptable forms of proof are birth certificates and letters of enrollment and grade verification signed by a school administrator.

 - If an opposing coach chooses to challenge the eligibility of a player on the day of a game, and the coach of the player in question is unable to provide proof of eligibility immediately, the player will be permitted to participate in the game.
 However, if the coach of the player in question then fails to provide adequate proof to the Executive Board within 24 hours of the conclusion of the game, the team will be found in violation of the eligibility rules.

 - If a team is found in violation of any player eligibility rules all games played with a player in violation will be forfeited, and the Head Coach will be removed for 3 games automatically.
 This suspension will carry over to the following season if applicable.
 Additional violations of eligibility rules could result in permanent suspension of a team or coach by the Executive Board.

 III.
 Weight Restrictions

-Note: All exceptions to weight restriction rules must be presented in writing for approval to the Executive Committee.
+Note: All exceptions to weight restriction rules must be presented in writing for approval by the Executive Committee.

 3.01 Any player over 105.9 lbs. on a JV team will be a restricted player and visibly marked with an X on their helmet for the entirety of the season and playoffs.